 You can hire freelancers to design company logo, do social media promotion, maintain accounts, generate sales leads and much more.

 This is self-explanatory.
 When we noticed larger phone bills, we started putting the cap on it.
 As a result, employees started using the phones more responsibly.
 Similarly, put a cap on travel expenses.

 30) Reward your profit-makers.

 It may sound a little contradicting, but spending to save does make sense in some cases.
-I would suggest to take the proactive approach of rewarding profitable behavior from both your employees and your customers.
+I would suggest taking the proactive approach of rewarding profitable behaviour from both your employees and your customers.
 What does that look like?
 You can start by making small gestures, like an occasional free lunch or a treat, to boost employee morale and keep the work environment positive.

 With little imagination and experience, you can find out the way to cut costs and save money in your business.
 It always helps to talk to fellow entrepreneurs and understand best ways to save money from their experiences.

 Do you have an idea to cut expenses?
 Feel free to share it in comments below.Take control of your finances now